nilsfriess/ParticleFilter/README.md

 make example1
 ```
 The executable is saved to the folder `build/apps`.
 Before executing it, we have to provide a `.csv` file
-with the observations that the particle filter can then use.
+containing the observations that the particle filter can then use.
 In the folder [data/example1](data/example1)
 a Python script to generate test data is provided.
 A file that already contains sample observations is also
 given there.
-The program expects the file to be located in the same folder it is called, so we copy the
+The program expects the file to be located in the same folder from which it is called, so we copy the
 observation file [obs_ex1.csv](data/example1/obs_ex1.csv) to the `build` folder
 (assuming we are still inside the `build` folder)
 ```